kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Insight</summary>
-    You possess keen insight into how other people think and feel, and have Expertise when trying to determine the true intentions of a creature.
+    You possess keen insight into how other people think and feel, and have <b>Expertise</b> when trying to determine the true intentions of a creature.
 Doing so involves gleaning clues from body language, speech habits, and changes in mannerisms.
     <details>
       <summary>Detect Mania</summary>
-      Allows recognition of situations where groups of people are acting without control, either due to mass hysteria, magical suggestion or control, madness or like condition.
+      Allows recognition of situations where <b>group</b>s of people are acting without control, either due to mass hysteria, magical suggestion or control, madness or like condition.
 While an ordinary observer may see a crowd acting with high emotion and believe that the assemblage is an ordinary mob or rabble, persons with this knowledge will recognize there is much more going on than meets the eye.
 The mania might be driven by a natural hysterical contagion, the influence of a powerful magical individual or force, a physical or mental disease, brought about by a plague or even by parasitic infestation, or it might have an otherworldly connection.
       <br/><br/>
       To identify a cause, you will need to obtain full access to an individual suffering from the mania.
 A close examination of less than a minute is all that is needed to identify someone affected and someone that is not — as many within a crowd will move along due to confusion or curiosity.
 The affected person can be removed somewhere else and put under observation.
 Ten minutes of observation — which consists of asking questions, manipulating the victim or otherwise poking and prodding, much of which will require the victim to be restrained — allows you to make an Wisdom (Insight) check to reveal the cause — but not the source — of the mania.
     </details>